prajwal2308/IOS_Basic/README.md

 The following **required** functionality is completed:

-- [ ] Users are see a screen with three labels and a button
+- [ ] Users can see a screen with three labels and a 2 button
-- [ ] Tapping the button changes the screen color to a random color
+- [ ] Tapping the button changes the screen color to a random color and random text color

 ## Video Walkthrough
 <div>